pingcap/docs-cn/v3.1/reference/tools/tidb-lightning/tidb-backend.md

 ## Conflict resolution

-The "TiDB" back end supports importing to an already-populated table.
+The TiDB-backend supports importing to an already-populated table.
 However, the new data might cause a unique key conflict with the old data.
 You can control how to resolve the conflict by using this task configuration.

 ```toml
 [tikv-importer]